'I want to be a better actor every day'

 "When I started working I just wanted to be an actor.
 Of course when you grow up in India you want to be a part of Bollywood because that's the example we have in front of us, and we've grown up watching.
 We think that here's something we want to do.
 So, obviously I've grown up hoping to be a film actor.
 But as I was growing to be an actor professionally, I was just craving to do just that I just wanted to act," she says.

-The 28-year-old also has had a few theatrical films including 'Katti Batti' (2015), Marathi movie 'Muramba' and 'Karwaan' (2018), and she reveals how her love for acting was amplified during her stint as an organiser of a youth theatre festival.
+The 28-year-old reveals how her love for acting was amplified during her stint as an organiser of a youth theatre festival.

 "There I saw so many people of my age putting up such phenomenal work while I was working behind the scenes.
 I asked myself why?
 I wanted to be on the stage because I thought that's where I belong.
 I was just very greedy to be an actor, to be doing what I always dreamt of doing and whatever presented itself as an opportunity to me, I grabbed it with both hands," she recounts.